Sheridan County, Wyoming: Government and infrastructure

 The Wyoming Department of Family Services Juvenile Services Division operates the Wyoming Girls' School, located near Sheridan.
 The facility was operated by the Wyoming Board of Charities and Reform until that agency was dissolved as a result of a state constitutional amendment passed in November 1990.

 Sheridan County voters have been reliably Republican for decades.
-In only one national election since 1948 has the county selected the Democratic Party candidate (as of 2020) which was 1964 when Lyndon Johnson defeated Barry Goldwater by 3.2 percent.
-In 2020 Donald Trump received 72.1 percent of the vote; the best ever result for a Republican, a record previously held by Mitt Romney who received 71.7 percent in 2012.
+In only one national election since 1948 has the county selected the Democratic Party candidate (as of 2024) which was 1964 when Lyndon Johnson defeated Barry Goldwater by 2.8 percent.
+In 2024 Donald Trump received 73.3 percent of the vote; the best ever result for a Republican.